AcTePuKc/codex-gui/gui_pyside6/README.md

 When the launcher script doesn't find an active Python virtual environment, it initializes one at `~/.hybrid_tts/venv` (or `%USERPROFILE%\.hybrid_tts\venv` on Windows) for the optional text-to-speech backends.
-If you don't plan to use any TTS features, you can safely remove this directory.
+The folder is reused on every launch.
+Remove it if you want to reclaim space or force a reinstall.

 ## Credits